flytreeleft/docker-nginx-gateway/README.md

 }
 ```

-Also, you can put the global and default settings in a file (e.g. [vhost.d/00_default.conf](./examples/vhost.d/00_default.conf)),
+Also, you can put the global and default settings in one file (e.g. [vhost.d/00_default.conf](./examples/vhost.d/00_default.conf)),
-just make sure it will be loaded before the site configuration files.
+just make sure it will be loaded before the other site configuration files.
 Here are some usefull configurations:
 ```nginx
 resolver 8.8.8.8 valid=300s;
 resolver_timeout 5s;